Skip to content

 The professionals should be involved from the outset and through the agreed, regular process of review.

-The social worker’s supervisor will have a key role in supporting the practitioner to ensure all relevant agencies are involved.
+The social worker's supervisor will have a key role in supporting the practitioner to ensure that all relevant agencies are involved.

-Agencies providing services to adults, who are parents, carers or who have regular contact with children must consider the impact on the child of the particular needs of the adult in question.
+Agencies providing services to adults, who are parents, carers or who have regular contact with children, must consider the impact on the child of the particular needs of the adult in question.

 Every assessment should be focused on outcomes, deciding which services and support to provide to deliver improved welfare for the child and reflect the child's best interests.
 In the course of the assessment, the social worker and their line manager should determine:

-• Is this a Child in Need?
-(Section 17 Children Act 1989);
+• Is this a Child in Need? (section 17 Children Act 1989);

-• Is there reasonable cause to suspect that this child is suffering, or is likely to suffer, Significant Harm?
-(Section 47 Children Act 1989);
+• Is there reasonable cause to suspect that this child is suffering, or is likely to suffer, significant harm? (section 47 Children Act 1989);

 • Is this a child in need of accommodation?
 (Section 20 or Section 31A Children Act 1989).